 I’m hoping for the sake of all kids that this is not the case anymore, but it affected who I was and at that time, my confidence and consequently my grades.
 Turns out, bullying and racism are a few ways that a student’s emotional safety (i.e. feeling of safety) is threatened, which in turn tells the brain to focus on survival first — don’t get hurt, toughen up, get through the day — and not focus on learning.

 This isn’t a rationalization of poor performance.
 Rather, it is how the brain is wired: to constantly evaluate for survival (physical and emotional safety), and any remaining cognitive resources are then dedicated to learning.
-This is why the topic of social-emotional (SEL) is so important today.
+This is why the topic of social-emotional learning (SEL) is so important today.
 Learning this doesn’t make the hurt go away.
 It does help me understand why my grades suffered.
-More importantly, learning about the role of emotional safety in learning helps me be more kind and aware of the interactions I have today.
+More importantly, understanding the role emotional safety plays in learning helps me be more kind and aware of the interactions I have today.

 The myth of learning styles